 • I open to the most important inner block for me to release now.

-3. If your attention is distracted, notice this without judgement and gently bring it back and re-attune.
+2. Maintain Attunement: Once you sense the intention has been received, let it go.
+Remain present in a state of open attunement as you wait for a response.
+If your attention is distracted, notice this without judgement and gently bring it back and re-attune.
 The purpose is not to think, but to receive.

-Common Uses for Self-Inquiry
+Common Applications for Self-Inquiry

-Inner Guidance
+Seeking Inner Guidance

 Identifying Authentic Needs and Values